- Foreign Study

 The Honors Program provides an opportunity for work of greater scope and depth than the Music Department's standard course offerings.
 Honors projects typically take the form of independent work that is undertaken over at least two terms and is supervised by one or more members of the Music faculty.
 Please see below for an example of an Honors thesis from 2020, and see our website for a list of previous Honors projects in the Department of Music.

 Through courses in the Individual Instruction Program (MUS 53-58), student musicians receive weekly private lessons with some of the region's finest instructors.
 IIP courses are open by audition to all Dartmouth students, regardless of major.
-To schedule an audition, please sign up below or contact the relevant instructor from the list on our Performance Faculty page.
+To schedule an audition, please contact the relevant instructor from the list on our Performance Faculty page.

 Performance Laboratory courses (MUS 50) provide weekly coaching and instruction in diverse styles of music in a focused, small-group setting.
 These courses are open by audition to all Dartmouth students, regardless of major.